proc7ts/context-values/README.md

 Providing Context Values
 ------------------------

-The [@proc7ts/context-builder] contains everything needed to build the context and provides values for it.
+The [@proc7ts/context-builder] contains everything needed to build a context and to provide assets for it.

 ```typescript
 import { CxBuilder, cxBuildAsset, cxConstAsset } from '@proc7ts/context-builder';